czl9707/notes-n-writings/Breaking Down Components: From Monolithic to Compound Pattern/blog.md

     </div>
 }
 ```
-A minimal version of accordion.
-The state included in this component is quite straight forward, only the `isCollapsed` to control the collapse behavior.
+The state is quite straightforward, just a single `isCollapsed` to control the expand/collapse behavior.

-### Customize it
+## The Challenge of Customization

 One biggest advantage of component is its reusability.
 However, the reusablity is useless if missing flexibility.
 Thus, in order to push the component to its full potential, let's customize it!

 Considering following cases:
-- Control the default openness.
+- Control the default expand/collapse behavior.
-- Use another icon for accordion button.
+- Change the chevron icon.
-- Apply custom style to title.
+- Apply custom styles to the title.
-- Apply custom style to content
+- Apply custom styles to the content.
-- Invoke a custom hook on collapse.
+- Execute a callback on collapse/expand.
-- Make it a controlled component by passing in the collapse state.
+- Make it a controlled component by explicitly passing state.
 - Don't ask me why, I want the button on the left.

 ``` tsx